bocoup/web-platform-contribution-guide/src/bug-guide.rst

   for things that can be asserted in JavaScript.
   See also the `testharnes.js API documentation <https://web-platform-tests.org/writing-tests/testharness-api.html>`__.
 * `Reftests <https://web-platform-tests.org/writing-tests/reftests.html>`__:
-  in the simple case, these consist of one test page that exersices the thing to test, and a reference page that should have identical rendering, but the reference achieves in a different way.
+  in the general case, these consist of one test page that exersices the thing to test, and a reference page that should have identical rendering, but the reference achieves in a different way.
   These are good for testing rendering bugs.